Current Offerings -- Fossils

 (Double click for enlarged photo) |

-#8099: LARGE Trilobite Mostly Intact on Solid Matrix (Rock) Base Period: Cambrian Period (about 600 to 250 million years ago) BUY NOW $149 plus shipping
+#8099: LARGE Trilobite Mostly Intact on Solid Matrix (Rock) Base Period: Cambrian Period (about 600 to 250 million years ago) SOLD $149 plus shipping

 |